ramiror/spanglish/README.md

 Clear that yes! | Of course yes
 Because yes | Just because
 At the male | Like a man
-Go the guys from the slum neighbourhoods! | kilo and two small breads |
+Go the guys from the slum neighbourhoods! | Voice of support to the guys of (and sense of belonging to) the slums kilo and two small breads | Better than perfect / as good as it gets.
-It made miss |
+It made miss | It was necessary
-Head-on butter |
+Head-on butter | Without hesitation
 He went to the rubber | He left
 It goes liking | It's closer to what I want, but it isn't there yet.
 For if the flies | Just in case